demisto/content/Packs/CommonScripts/Scripts/PrintToAlert/README.md

-Prints a value to the specified alert's warroom.
+Prints a value to the specified alert's war-room.
 The alert must be in status "Under Investigation".

 ## Script Data
 ---